-A. Baseline Random-Greedy Algorithm
+8.1 Baseline Random-Greedy Algorithm

-We first define the random-greedy algorithm as a baseline in our simulations.
+We define the random-greedy algorithm as a baseline in our simulations.
 Our goal is to approximate the typical algorithms that consider traffic pattern demands in an online fashion, even though we compute our schedule only once at the start in an offline way.
 To approximate online computations, we consider the demands of the traffic pattern in a random order.
 To do so, we run a random permutation of all the demands, and then consider them one after the other.
 In other words, unlike in our latency-based scheduling algorithm, we do not order flows by latency before scheduling them.
 We skip the ordering by latency step of our latency-based scheduling algorithm.
 Therefore, the scheduler iterates over a set of unallocated flows, randomly picks one and attempts to schedule it in a greedy manner, by placing it in the earliest available slots.

 While the online random-greedy algorithm obtains a single schedule, we can obtain a better result in our offline setting.
 To do so, we run the algorithm many times using different random permutations of the demand order, and obtain the schedule with the lowest period length out of all runs.
 In our simulations graphs we denote the best simulation run by random-greedy offline.
-In the figures 4 we show the distribution of the performance of the different runs of the algorithm.
+In the figures 3 we show the distribution of the performance of the different runs of the algorithm.

-B. Period Length with Complete Exchange Traffic
+8.2 Period Length with Complete Exchange Traffic

 We simulate three NoC architectures: Ring, Torus and Mesh.
-We assume a complete exchange traffic pattern with a unit-sized packet to send in each period from each source to each destination.
+We assume a complete exchange traffic pattern with a unitsized packet to send in each period from each source to each destination.
 The simulations are written in Matlab.
-Fig. 4 plots the distribution of the period length S in each of the three NoC topologies, given several algorithms.
-First, Fig. 4(a) plots the period length distribution in an N-Ring topology with N = 16.
-It compares the performances of the random-greedy and latency-based greedy algorithms, described in Section VII, together with the optimal TNS algorithm.
+Fig. 3 plots the distribution of the period length S in each of the three NoC topologies, given several algorithms.
+First, Fig. 3(a) plots the period length distribution in an N-Ring topology with N = 16.
+It compares the performances of the random-greedy and latency-based greedy algorithms, described in Section 7, together with the optimal TNS algorithm.
 We remind that random-greedy is meant to approximate the performance of an online algorithm that would service traffic requests in their random order of arrival.
 On the other hand, the other algorithms attempt to benefit from the fact that the entire traffic demand pattern is known in advance.
 To obtain an approximate practical distribution, each of the greedy algorithms is run 100 times.

-We can see that TNS manages to schedule all packets within 33 slots; while the random-greedy algorithm needs between 39 and 47 slots with an average of 41.93, and the latency-based algorithm improves upon the random-greedy algorithm by reaching between 35 and 42 slots with an average of 37.94.
-Next, Fig. 4(b) plots the period length distribution in an $N \times N$ Torus topology with N = 8, i.e. $N^2 = 64$ nodes.
+We can see that DTNS manages to schedule all packets within 33 slots; while the random-greedy algorithm needs between 39 and 47 slots with an average of 41.93, and the latency-based algorithm improves upon the random-greedy algorithm by reaching between 35 and 42 slots with an average of 37.94.

+Next, Fig. 3(b) plots the period length distribution in an $N \times N$ Torus topology with N = 8, i.e. $N^2 = 64$ nodes.
 Again, we can see that TNS, the optimal algorithm, performs significantly better than the greedy algorithms, with a meaningful difference with even the best greedy result out of 100 runs.

-Last, Fig. 4(c) plots the period length distribution in an $N \times N$ Mesh topology with N = 8, i.e. $N^2 = 64$ nodes.
+Last, Fig. 3(c) plots the period length distribution in an $N \times N$ Mesh topology with N = 8, i.e. $N^2 = 64$ nodes.
 This time, we do not know the optimal algorithm.
-Yet we see that the distributions of the random-greedy and the latency-based greedy algorithms are disjoint after 100 runs, indicating that latency-based significantly outperforms random-greedy in this topology.
+Therefore, we plot the lower bound achieved in Section 6.1.
+We see that the distributions of the random-greedy and the latency-based greedy algorithms are disjoint after 100 runs, indicating that latency-based significantly outperforms random-greedy in this topology and it is relatively close to the lower bound.

-C. Scaling
+8.3 Scaling